AvadoDServer/avado-docs/content/_index.md

 Congratulations on being part of the AVADO community !

 We have bundled some resources for you with answers to common questions that people have with regards to setting up and running an AVADO node.

-If you'd like to read a tutorial on how to set up your AVADO and its packages, check the Tutorials in the menu on the left.

-If you are experiencing trouble setting up your node , please check the [faq](/faq)

 Please use the navigation menu on the left to browse the docs.